RobotecAI/rai/docs/manipulation.md

 ## Overview

+The upcoming manipulation demo will showcase the currently developed functionalities of RAI enhanced with Vision-Language-Action (VLA) models.
+You will be able to instruct a robotic arm to perform complex tasks, such as organizing scattered toys, with a single command prompt.
+It is also meant to showcase how a more generalist agent cooperates with a specialized model.

-Vision-Language-Action (VLA) models represent a novel approach to controlling robots, offering significant potential to automate and generalize robotic operations.
+VLA models represent a novel approach to controlling robots, offering significant potential to automate and generalize robotic operations.
 We are working on integrating this approach with RAI to further extend RAI's versatility.
-The upcoming manipulation demo will showcase the currently developed functionalities of RAI enhanced with VLA models.
-Users will be able to instruct a robotic arm to perform specific tasks, such as organizing scattered toys, with a single command prompt.

 ## Currently planned and developed pipeline